Brandon Teena: Cultural and legal legacy

 Because Teena had neither commenced hormone replacement therapy nor had gender confirmation surgery, he has sometimes mistakenly been identified as a lesbian by media reporters.
 However, some reported Teena's plans to have sex reassignment surgery.

 Following Lotter's sentencing in February 1996, Saturday Night Live aired a segment in which comedian Norm Macdonald joked:

 And finally, in Falls City, Nebraska, John Lotter has been sentenced to death for attempting to kill three people in what prosecutors called a plot to silence a cross-dressing female who had accused him of rape.
 Now, this might strike some viewers as harsh, but I believe everyone involved in this story should die.

 The comments were met with sharp criticism from trans and queer communities and organizations including The Transexual Menace, who threatened to picket SNL in the absence of an apology.
 Upon reviewing the show, NBC agreed the line was inappropriate and should not have aired, and said it would ensure that similar incidents would not happen in the future.

 JoAnn Brandon sued Richardson County and Sheriff Laux for failing to prevent Teena's death and being an indirect cause.
 She won the case, which was heard in September 1999 in Falls City, and was awarded $80,000.
 District court judge Orville Coady reduced the amount by 85 percent based on the responsibility of Nissen and Lotter and by one percent for Brandon's alleged contributory negligence.
 This led to a remaining judgment of responsibility against Richardson County and Laux of $17,360.97.
 In 2001, the Nebraska Supreme Court reversed the reductions of the earlier award reinstating the full $80,000 award for "mental suffering", plus $6,223.20 for funeral costs.
 In October 2001, the same judge awarded the plaintiff an additional $12,000: $5,000 for wrongful death, and $7,000 for the intentional infliction of emotional distress.
 Laux was also criticized after the murder for his attitude toward Teena – at one point, Laux referred to Teena as "it."
 After the case was over, Laux served as commissioner of Richardson County and later as part of his community's council before retiring as a school bus driver.
-He refused to speak about his actions in the case and called one reporter who contacted him for a story on the murder's twentieth anniversary "a pain in the ass."
+He refused to speak about his actions in the case and called one reporter who contacted him for a story on the murder's twentieth anniversary "a pain in the ass".
+Sheriff Laux died on March 30, 2021 at the age of 73.